kebui/Brandweerrooster/README.md

 This will prompt with a window that will ask for your Brandweerrooster password.
 It will store your password encrypted.

 # How to run the script
 The script can be run manually in PowerShell or as a scheduled task.
-It will output the file calendar inside the www folder within the working directory you specified.
+It will output a file calendar called brandweercalendar.ics inside the www folder within the working directory you specified.
 In my case the file gets copied over to a webserver so I can add this to my calendar app as a 'subscribed calendar'.
+For troubleshooting purposes the script will output a log file that you can review to troubleshoot any potential errors.